techidaily/site-win11-tips/source/_posts/fixing-non-installed-optional-windows-functions-a-7-step-guide.md

  If you're using Windows 10, the Windows Update Troubleshooter is in**Settings > Update & Security >** **Troubleshoot > Windows Update** .

  The troubleshooter will begin scanning your system for any issues with the update process and will offer suggestions for how to fix them.
-So, you just need to follow the prompts, and then try[installing the optional features](https://www.makeuseof.com/how-to-add-remove-optional-features-windows-11/) again.
+So, you just need to follow the prompts, and then try [installing the optional features](https://www.makeuseof.com/how-to-add-remove-optional-features-windows-11/) again.

 ## 5\.
 Update Windows to the Latest Version